lumpy darkness

 • GFCI power bar.
 If you're going to be observing on hot summer nights in the middle of a damp pasture, you might consider a power bar with a Ground Fault Circuit Interrupter.
 Got mine at Canadian Tire (on sale).

 • DC-DC power adapters.
-I use 2 of these for converting 12V to 6V for my palmtop and 9V for my mount controller and motor.
+Used 2 of these for converting 12V to 6V for old palmtop and 9V for Vixen mount controller and motor.
 Remarkably cheap at Sayal Electronics.

 filter(s)